Alam1n/Animal_Image_classifier_RAIN_INN/README.md

-# Animals_Image_classifier
+# Animals Image Classifier
+This repository contains the code and files for an animal image classification project using TensorFlow.

+### Project Overview
+In this project, a convolutional neural network (CNN) was used to classify images of animals into one of ten categories: Butterfly, Cat, Chicken, Cow, Dog, Elephant, Horse, Sheep, and more.
+The model was built using the EfficientNetB0 architecture, a pretrained model available in TensorFlow.

+### Key Features:
+Model: EfficientNetB0, a highly efficient CNN architecture.
+Accuracy: The model achieves approximately 80% accuracy in classifying animal images across the ten classes.
+This project is a part of the Animal Image Classification with TensorFlow workshop and showcases the practical application of deep learning for image classification tasks.

-This repository contains all the code and files that will be used in the Animal image classification with tensorflow workshop Some Files where to big for me too add to the git hub repo so here are the links to download them:
+Some Files where to big for me too add to the git hub repo so here are the links to download them:

 Animal classification image dataset folder.zip: